Skip to main content

 Create conversation with callback_url

 • Replace <api-key> with your actual API key.
-You can generate one in the Developer Portal.
+You can generate one in the PAL Maker.

-• Replace <replica_id> with the Replica ID you want to use.
+• Replace <face_id> with the Face ID you want to use.

-• Replace <persona_id> with the Persona ID you want to use.
+• Replace <pal_id> with the PAL ID you want to use.